cyprusad/ifttt-java/README.md

 ==========

-This app will allow you to track Tweets in real time by letting you to pick keywords that will be used to filter for relevant tweets!
+This app will allow you to track Tweets in real time by letting you pick keywords that will be used to filter out relevant Tweets!
-Every so oftern, these filtered tweets will be texted to a number that you will also set here.
-This way you will be able to be notified when a someone tweets about something relevant to you.
-If you look at the source, you will that the max number of tweets and max number of SMSs sent are capped, but but in a real world application, this daemon would run continuously without being capped.
+Every so often, these filtered Tweets will be texted to a number that you will also set here.
+This way you will be notified when someone tweets about something relevant to you.
+If you look at the source, you will see that the max number of tweets and the max number of SMSs sent are capped, but but in a real world application, a daemon would run continuously without being capped.

 Inspiration for this comes from the amazing www.ifttt.com